soxhub/telemetry-bot/telemetry_bot/README.md

 SCRAPE_CONCURRENCY

-    The maximum number of network sockets to use for requests to "/metrics".
+    The maximum number of concurrent scrape requests to "/metrics" endpoints.

+    When using the "standalone" backend, this is also the number of database connections used to write to the database.

+    (default: 5 x num cpus)

+SCRAPE_TIMEOUT

+    How long to wait (in seconds) before a "/metrics" request times out.
-    (default: 4096)
+    (default: 2 seconds)

 SCRAPE_INTERVAL